This easy royal icing is made with just two ingredients and will look beautiful on your cookies.

-Most cookie icing recipes include either egg whites or meringue powder.
+Most classic cookie icing recipes include either raw egg whites or meringue powder.
 I’m not a fan of raw eggs in my food and I don’t always have meringue powder on hand.

-So, my go to royal icing recipe for sugar cookies is really simple.
-It’s a mixture of confectioner’s sugar and either water or milk depending on my mood.
+So, my go to royal icing recipe for sugar cookies is really simple and can be made in just a few minutes.
+It’s a mixture of confectioners' sugar and either water or milk depending on my mood.
+Just two basic ingredients.
 THAT IS IT.

-Use this cookie icing on these snowflake shaped cookies, snowman cookies or any of your favorite cut out cookies.
+See the results for yourself on holiday cookies like these snowflake shaped cookies, or my snowman cookies.
+It is the perfect icing to pair with Christmas cookies or any of your favorite cut out cookies.

 To give you an idea, this unfinished train sugar cookie was iced around 3pm and at around 10am the next day, I checked on it.
 It was dry to the touch and gentle pressure with my finger did not mess up my icing.

-I would be okay packing it up in a plastic bag as seen on my confetti cookie bars or storing it in an airtight container between layers of parchment.
-If I had added more decoration, I might have waited a full 24 hours.
+I would be okay packing it up in a plastic bag as seen on my confetti cookie bars post or storing it in an airtight container between layers of parchment or wax paper.
+If I had added more intricate designs, I might have waited a full 24 hours.

 I fully admit that I use the laziest way possible to make my icing.
 I don’t even sift my sugar.
 It takes a bit more mixing on my part to get rid of sugar clumps so if you are into sifting, by all means sift your sugar first.